atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 ---
-section: Stage 3 - Warehouse
+section: Stage 2 - Lake
-title: What Warehouse Engine to Use
+title: What engine to use for a Lake
-short: Choosing a Warehouse
+short: Choosing an Engine
-meta_title: How to choose an for your Data Warehouse
+meta_title: How to choose an engine for your Data Lake and Warehouse
 description: Learn the pros and cons of the modern database options like Snowflake, Redshift and BigQuery to build your Data Warehouse on.
-number: 33
+number: 5.5
 authors:
 - _people/tracy-chow.md
 reviewers: